vespCV/VespaVelutina-Impact/README.md

 # Impact of Vespa velutina on Apis mellifera in Europe
-_If bees only gathered nectar from perfect flowers, they wouldn’t be able to make even a single drop of honey_ – Matshona Dhliwayo
+_If bees only gathered nectar from perfect flowers, they wouldn't be able to make even a single drop of honey_ – Matshona Dhliwayo

-## Project Status

-- **Current Phase:** Data extraction
-- **Status:** Work in progress
+- **Status:** Complete - ready for monthly updates
 - **Updated:** 2025-11-08

-This repository contains available articles on the impact of *Vespa velutina* (Asian hornet) on honeybees (*Apis mellifera*) in Europe.
-The aim is to develop an online summary of published data in a monthly updated repository.

-Klik [hier]() voor de nederlandse versie.
+- Klik [hier]() voor de nederlandse versie.

 ## Table of Contents
 - [Project Overview](#project-overview)